dsinecos/Form-Builder/README.md

 1. #### Create the basic form components using Nativebase

+A form component refers to a field in the form.
+Different components provide options for different kinds of input - text, radio, checkbox, picker etc.

-Each component can have one of two modes - `edit` or `preview`.
+Each component can be rendered in one of two modes - `edit` or `preview`.
 The mode of the component dictates whether it is enabled or disabled for input.

 The following code snippet demonstrates creating a Radio input component using the radio component provided by Nativebase.